Whether you use the internet for business or pleasure, there’s a chance you’re paying too much for it.

 2. Review your bill

 If you opt to lower your internet costs on your own, start by reviewing your bill.
 You’ll have a hard time finding ways to save if you are unsure how much you’re paying.

 Check out your internet speed, which is measured in megabits per second, or Mbps.
 The higher the Mbps, the faster your internet.

 Also, look at your data usage.
-You should be able to find it by logging into your account.
-If not, ask your internet service provider (ISP) how to find it.
+You should be able to find it by logging in to your account.
+If not, ask your internet service provider, or ISP, how to find it.

 Understanding your usage patterns is the key to knowing whether you can get by with a lower internet plan — which might mean a decent cut in your bill.

-Just be mindful of data caps — limits on how much data you can use each month.
+Just be mindful of data caps — which are limits on how much data you can use each month.
 If you switch to a plan that has lower data caps and you go over the limit, your ISP might charge you overage fees.

 3. Shop around

 After you know how much speed and data you need, you can also see which providers offer the best deals.
 Check with your current provider and competitors.
 Many times, companies will offer deals for people looking to drop their current providers.

 Many companies can create plans tailored to your usage.
 Try visiting provider websites and putting in your address to see what your desired speed will cost.
 Then, compare the prices of providers in the area.

 Make sure you know which companies offer plans for where you live.
 The closer you are to a city, the more options you’re likely to have.

 4. Haggle hard

-If you get a good offer from another company, tell your current service provider about it and see if they can counter-offer.
+If you get a good offer from another company, tell your current service provider about it and see if they can make a counteroffer.

 It’s best to remain calm and patient when chatting with the company.
 If you’ve been with your provider for a long time, mention how much you love their services and want to keep using them but that it’s straining your budget.
 See if there’s any wiggle room.